ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Added GUI.
 Central star color could be changed from GUI.
 Attempted to change intensity and distance, unsuccessful still.
 Color casting from central star also not displayed on disk.

 ### February 4, 2020
 Added ArrowHelper to visualize the camera orientation.
 Direction vector normalized.
 Dot product with FaceHelper to generate polarizer.
+New classes will begin tomorrow.
+Hope all is well in the new semester.